The bathroom is a really scary place for a senior who is losing his or her independence.

 Here is why I recommend this one:

-- The top surface is textured and allows you to move while reducing your risk of a fall.
+- The top surface is textured and allows you to move while reducing your fall risk.

 - It’s larger than most.
 The 16″ X 38″ size gives you more room to move without worrying about your feet leaving the mat.